 Because almost everything is included, we would suggest an amount of AUD $500 and USD $300 per person as being ample for the whole month-long journey.
 In China and Nepal, Australian dollars can be changed into local currency in most areas.
 However in some remote areas of Tibet it is better to have US dollars.

 No vaccinations are mandatory on this route but we would recommend you seek advice from your doctor.
 Tetanus should certainly be up to date.

-This tour spends some time at altitude.
+This tour spends several days at altitude.
 Is this a problem?

 What is the climate like at the various times of the year?

 The climate varies greatly along the route, depending on the time of year.
 Our pre-departure booklets will provide expected weather tables for the whole year.

 Do I need to buy a lot of expensive clothing for this tour?